-Field Trip Week turned into Plants and Gardening Week after attending our local Children’s Garden.
-I’ve never seen a kid so excited about a packet of seeds!
 This child led me straight toward a mini-unit on plants and gardening.
-Read on for our book list, streaming media, ideas, and resources!
+I’ve never seen anyone so excited about seeds!
+Read on for our book list, streaming media, ideas, and resources.

 We found wonderful books written for children and adults.
 Be sure to look for books that are specific to your state or region for practical application.

 Dinner from Dirt by Emily Scott

 Kids’ Container Gardening by Cindy Krezel

 From Seed to Plant by Gail Gibbons (Honestly, anytime I see one by Gail Gibbons I know it will be fantastic!)